kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/104-javascript-data-structures/101-keyed-collections/index.md

 # Keyed Collections

-Keyed collections are data collections that are ordered by key not index.
-They are associative in nature.
+Keyed collections are data collections that are ordered by key, not index.
+They are associative.
 Map and set objects are keyed collections and are iterable in the order of insertion.

 Visit the following resources to learn more: